-Below are answers to some frequently-asked questions about the co-op and Lindner Professional Experience programs.
+Below are answers to some frequently-asked questions about the co-op program.

 How do I obtain professional work experience as a Lindner student?

-How can I learn more about my professional experience options?
+How can I learn more about my co-op options?

 Register for a Career Success Strategies course: either BA 1080 (for students entering Lindner as freshmen) in the spring of your first year, or BA 2080 (for students transferring or transitioning into Lindner) in your first semester.